rintnetwork/front-end/src/content/whitepaper/index.md

 The growing trade volumes observed on LocalBitcoins, ~30M USD per week ([CoinDance 2021](https://coin.dance/volume/localbitcoins)), coupled with the rise of remittance startups built on legacy systems like TransferWise ([Crunchbase 2021](https://www.crunchbase.com/organization/transferwise#/)), serve as a testament to the viability of this model.

-### RNT Utility {#rnt-utility}
+### REY Utility {#rey-utility}

-- RNT is required to become a seller.
+- REY is required to become a seller.
-- Research case: RNT required for arbitration.
+- Research case: REY required for arbitration.

 ### Example use-cases {#example-use-cases}